 Drama in Austria takes place on the stages of large, established theatres with permanent ensembles on the one hand and as part of a constantly growing independent scene on the other.
 Both the state and the provinces and municipalities are committed to the promotion of the performing arts.
 At the federal level, for example, annual expenditure on the performing arts is the highest in comparison with the other sectors (LIKUS) (see chapter 7.1).

-The state is the owner of the Bundestheater-Holding GmbH, which with its four subsidiaries forms the largest theatre group in the world, with 989 artists and 1 066 technical staff as well as seven venues and the opera school, ballet academy and choir academy of the Vienna State Opera.
+The state is the owner of the Bundestheater-Holding GmbH, which with its four subsidiaries forms the largest theatre group in the world, with more than 2 300 employees (artists and technical staff) as well as seven venues and the opera school, ballet academy and choir academy of the Vienna State Opera.

-In addition to the financing of the federal theatres, the Federal Chancellery’s annual funding programme supports: theatres that are based in Austria and have continuous performances in the country; independent groups in the fields of dance, theatre and performance; Austrian orchestras and music ensembles; concert organisers; and festivals.
+In addition to the financing of the federal theatres, the Arts and Culture Division of the BMKOES’ annual funding programme supports: theatres that are based in Austria and have continuous performances in the country; independent groups in the fields of dance, theatre and performance; Austrian orchestras and music ensembles; concert organisers; and festivals.
 It also subsidises production and project costs, investment costs, travel and tour costs, and grants scholarships and awards various prizes.